wikimedia/wvui/readme.md

 - Authors should revise the changelog each commit so this work is not postponed to release.
 - WVUI uses a "squash-and-merge" convention for changes.<sup>[0](#squash-and-merge)</sup>
 - Operating system and editor-specific files are not considered.<sup>[1](#git-ignore)</sup>
+- The Git configuration should be precise and accurate like any other part of the codebase.
+The .gitignore file, for instance, should not become cluttered or vague.

 <details markdown>
 <summary><sup><a name="squash-and-merge">0</a></sup>Expand for details on squash-and-merge…</summary>